 as to righteousness under the law, blameless.”

-And yet Paul outs all of this behind him, in fact he counts it all as nothing compared to the liberation, the new-found freedom he has experienced in Christ.
+And yet Paul puts all of this behind him, in fact he counts it all as nothing compared to the liberation, the new-found freedom he has experienced in Christ.

 Gone are the old orthodoxies and prejudices.